 Robert Holborn –

-In 2017 Sheriff Russell Gibson appointed Robert as the General Counsel for the Osceola County Sheriff’s Office.
-The General Counsel’s Office provides research, analysis and interpretation of a wide range of civil, criminal, appellate, and administrative law on behalf of Sheriff Gibson and over 700 employees of the Osceola County Sheriff’s Office.
-The General Counsel advises Sheriff Gibson and his administrative staff on legal issues arising from all operations of the Osceola County Sheriff’s Office.
-The General Counsel is responsible for providing agency personnel with updates relating to changes in the law, monitoring potential risk and pending litigation, and conducting applicable in-service training.
+In 2017 Sheriff Russell Gibson appointed Robert Holborn as the General Counsel for the Osceola County Sheriff’s Office.
+The General Counsel’s Office provides research, analysis, and interpretation of a wide range of civil, criminal, appellate, and administrative law on behalf of Sheriff Gibson and over 700 employees of the Osceola County Sheriff’s Office.

-The General Counsel is not a legal advisor for the public and is not authorized by law to tender legal advice to private citizens.
+The General Counsel is not a legal advisor for the public.
+He is not authorized by law to tender legal advice to private citizens.